sirioq/sirioq.github.io/_posts/2016-05-06-The-Perfect-Maths-Problem.md

 What I like about this example is that it is trivial to solve with a simple bit of code and pretty much any computer.
 My old iBook G4 can do it in a matter of minutes with a brute force approach.
 (Unfortunately there are no divisors.)

-So having looked at a few that don't fit the bill I suppose I need to come up with my favourite, clearly this will depend on personal preference but here goes.#
+So having looked at a few that don't fit the bill I suppose I need to come up with my favourite, clearly this will depend on personal preference but here goes.

 *I have a simple balance scale and somebody brings me 12 coins, 11 identical gold ones and one fake one which looks the same but has  a different mass.

-How can I find the fake ine using the scale only 3 times?*
+How can I find the fake one using the scale only 3 times?*